nordic-rse/nordic-rse.github.io/content/about/membership-fee.md

 # Paying the Membership Fee

+Note: you also register as a member (once), this is done [in the form found here](@/join.md).

-**The membership fee for the 2022 -- 2023 year is 10 euros, this covers the membership until the end of October 2023.**.
+**The membership fee for the 2023 -- 2024 year is 10 euros, this covers the membership until the end of October 2024.**.

 You can pay the fee in two ways:
   - By a **SEPA transfer** to "Nordic Research Software Engineers ry"